karlolson5/FRC-Misc/gotchas.md

 ## 7. Performance/architecture concerns

-- **Where this runs matters.** Phoenix 6 calls a `SwerveRequest`'s `apply()` from the drivetrain's odometry thread, which typically runs well above the main robot loop's 50 Hz.
-Solving a small QCQP through ojAlgo's `ExpressionsBasedModel`, 8–20 times per bisection, every single odometry cycle, is a nontrivial real-time budget ask on a RoboRIO — this may need to move to a slower periodic task (main loop, or its own timed thread) that computes `s` and the allocated forces and hands cached results to the odometry thread, rather than solving inline in `apply()`.
 - **Redundant per-body recomputation.** `MassModel`'s `effectiveWeight`,
   `internalReactionForce`, `internalReactionYawTorque`, and the swerve doc's `zeroMomentPoint` each independently call `comAcceleration()` (and